Best Home Warranty Companies in Maine

 Read the contract carefully for any requirements related to winterizing your home, such as keeping the heat at a certain temperature to prevent frozen pipes.
 Understand the specific components covered by the well pump and septic system add-ons.

-» MORE: What to look for in a home warranty
+» MORE: Get help choosing a home warranty

 4. Read customer reviews